Hospice Palliative Care in the North East LHIN

 In 2011, the Ministry of Health and Long Term Care (MOHLTC) issued a policy document called Advancing High Quality, High Value Palliative Care in Ontario: A Declaration of Partnership and Commitment to Action.

-Since then, all 14 Local Health Integration Networks (LHIN) have been working with their community stakeholders to roll out the objectives and action items contained in this roadmap for change.
+Since then, we have been working with their community stakeholders to roll out the objectives and action items contained in this roadmap for change.

-The North East LHIN, has created the North East Hospice Palliative Care (HPC) Steering Committee to oversee this work, advise the North East LHIN on service gaps and report to the MOHLTC on our progress.
+We have created the North East Hospice Palliative Care (HPC) Steering Committee to oversee this work, advise us on service gaps and report to the MOHLTC on our progress.
 The Steering Committee is made up of representatives from all North East districts and sectors involved in delivering palliative care services and education.

 - Click here to see the membership of the North East HPC Steering Committee